-Provision for Income Taxes - Our tax rate varies as the contribution of income from our business units change.
-Our income tax provision was \$34.6 million in the second quarter of 2012 compared to \$41.6 million in the second quarter of 2011, the decrease in which was primarily due to lower operating income in the second quarter of 2012 as compared to 2011.
-Our income tax provision was \$94.2 million in the first six months of 2012 compared to \$72.3 million in the first six months of 2011, the increase in which was primarily due to improved operating income in the first six months of 2012 compared to the same period in 2011 as well as the litigation settlement gain recognized in 2012 on the final closing of a settlement agreement associated with certain real property NL formerly owned.
-In the first quarter of 2011, we recognized a \$2.1 million provision for deferred income taxes related to the undistributed earnings of our Canadian subsidiary attributable to the 2011 \$7.5 million patent litigation settlement gain.
+Provision for Income Taxes (Benefit) - Our tax rate varies as the contribution of income from our business units change.
+We had an income tax benefit of \$2.1 million in the third quarter of 2012 compared to income tax provision of \$55.4 million in the third quarter of 2011, primarily due to our lower operating income in 2012.
+In addition, our provision for income taxes in the third quarter of 2011 includes \$13.2 million for U.S. incremental income taxes on current earnings repatriated from our Chemicals Segment's Germany subsidiary, which earnings were used to fund a portion of the repurchases of our Senior Secured Notes.
+Our income tax benefit in the third quarter of 2012 includes an incremental tax benefit of \$11.1 million as we determined in the third quarter that due to global changes in our Chemicals Segment's business we would not remit certain dividends from our foreign jurisdictions.
+As a result, certain Chemicals Segment current year tax attributes are available for carryback to offset prior year tax expense.
+Our income tax provision was \$92.1 million in the first nine months of 2012 compared to \$127.7 million in the first nine months of 2011, the decrease in which was primarily due to decreased operating income in the first nine months of 2012 compared to the same period in 2011 partially offset by the litigation settlement gain recognized in 2012 on the final closing of a settlement agreement associated with certain real property NL formerly owned.
+The income tax provision for deferred income taxes related to the undistributed earnings of our Canadian subsidiary attributable to the 2011 \$7.5 million patent litigation settlement gain and a net benefit of \$6.7 million in the first nine months of 2011 (primarily in the third quarter) related to a decrease in the reserve for uncertain tax positions.
 See Note 12 to our Condensed Consolidated Financial Statements.

 We have substantial net operating loss carryforwards in Germany (the equivalent of \$799 million and \$188 million for German corporate and trade tax purposes, respectively, at December 31, 2011).
-At June 30, 2012, we have concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) we have utilized a portion of such carryforwards during the most recent three-year period ended December 31, 2011 and (iii) we currently expect to utilize the remainder of such carryforwards over the long term.
-However, prior to the complete utilization of such carryforwards, particularly if the economic recovery were to be short-lived or we were to generate losses in our German operations for an extended period of time, it is possible that we might conclude the benefit of such carryforwards would no longer meet the more-likely-than-not recognition criteria, at which point we would be required to recognize a valuation allowance against some or all of the then-remaining tax benefit associated with the carryforwards.
+At September 30, 2012, we have concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) we have utilized a portion of such carryforwards during the most recent three-year period ended December 31, 2011 and (iii) we currently expect to utilize the remainder of such carryforwards over the long term.
+However, prior to the complete utilization of such carryforwards, particularly if the economic recovery were to be shortlived or we were to generate losses in our German operations for an extended period of time, it is possible that we might conclude the benefit of such carryforwards would no longer meet the more-likely-than-not recognition criteria, at which point we would be required to recognize a valuation allowance against some or all of the then-remaining tax benefit associated with the carryforwards.